Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The cost of a GSHP system will range due to the customization needed for your home.
 For Concord homes, most ground-source systems installed have ranged from $31,000 to $36,000 after all rebates, state incentives and federal tax credits.

-See our Guide to Heat Pump Incentives and Financing for a complete list of state and federal incentives available for GSHP installations.
+See our Guide to Heat Pump Incentives for a complete list of state and federal incentives available for GSHP installations.

 The Concord Municipal Light Plant (CMLP) offers rebates of $625 per heating ton, up to $3,125, to its residential and small business customers in Concord when they install a GSHP that meets the program criteria.
 Residential GSHP installations in Concord are averaging 4 tons of heating capacity.
 Learn more here.